What To Wear in Europe • Ultimate Packing List for Europe

 Travel Insurance

-You never know if the worse could happen while you’re abroad, and your insurance plan at home often will not cover medical emergencies abroad.
+We never travel without travel insurance.
+Heymondo offers incredible flexibility and great plans!
+You never know if the worst could happen while you’re abroad, and your insurance plan at home often will not cover medical emergencies abroad.
 Having peace of mind with a good backup plan helps us sleep at night.

 Packing Tips For Europe

-Determining when and where you will be traveling is important before deciding what to pack in your suitcase.
+Determining when and where you will be is important before deciding what to pack in your suitcase.
 Don’t forget to take into account seasons in Europe and regional climates.
 For instance, having a thick down jacket in the Mediterranean may be overkill in the winter.

 Check the forecast before you pack your suitcase!